 - Eat the Right Foods.
 Your gut microbiome responds to what you feed it.
 When you regularly eat a variety of healthy, non-processed foods, your microbiome becomes programmed to work for you.
 The more varied your diet, the more flexible your microbiome becomes, allowing for that occasional dessert.

-- Get In A Relaxed State.
+- Get into a relaxed state.
 One of the most important factors to healing your gut is your own consciousness.
 Your gut is your second brain.
 If your microbiome is out of balance, you may feel anxious, depressed, or tired.
 You may also suffer from memory problems or brain fog.
 In addition to eating the right foods, try to get into a meditative state prior to eating.
 Do this by removing all stressors, including stressful people and conversations.
 If you are eating with others, try not to speak excessively, or talk about negative subjects.
-Every time you sit down to eat, take a deep breath, pause and give thanks to all of the plants, animals and people who helped create your food, including God, then consecrate the energy you will get from your food to a good cause, or to someone you love.
+Every time you sit down to eat, take a deep breath, pause and give thanks to all of the plants, animals, and people who helped create your food, including God, then consecrate the energy you will get from your food to a good cause, or to someone you love.
 This activity can help transform even unhealthy fast food.

-How To Change Your Gut Bacteria For Optimal Weight Loss
+15 Ways to Optimize Your Gut Bacteria for Optimal Weight Loss

 When it comes to losing weight, most diets focus on calorie reduction and exercise.
 While eating less and exercising more will usually result in weight-loss, Dr. Kellman says that if you get your microbiome healthy, you will lose weight.
 It’s all about correcting the overgrowth of unhealthy bacteria, which is making you crave the wrong foods and triggering inflammation.
 This makes sense because when you change your gut bacteria, you change how your body produces and metabolizes energy.